 The land-use pattern elucidated at Kanjera South also differs from younger Oldowan sites in scale.
 The movement pattern described at Koobi Fora (Braun et al., 2008b) suggests that hominins directed their movements across paleogeographic settings at a scale of hundreds of meters.
 At Olduvai Gorge, the directed movement toward riparian woodlands is thought to have occurred over a scale no greater than 5 kilometers (Blumenschine et al., 2008, 2012a).
-The data presented here imply that a pattern of directed movement occurred at a scale of at least 1013 kilometers for nonlocal materials.
+The data presented here imply that a pattern of directed movement occurred at a scale of at least 10–13 kilometers for nonlocal materials.
 This is an interesting distinction because Kanjera South is one of the few sites from this time frame situated in an open grassland (Plummer et al., 2009b).
 Modern humans tend to travel farther and more frequently in open arid environments than those that live in more closed habitats (Kelly, 2007; Burnside et al., 2012).
 Savanna-adapted chimpanzees from Fongoli, Senegal also possess a larger home range and practice fission-fusion less frequently (Pruetz and Bertolani, 2009).
 In this respect, the increased scale of this structured land-use pattern at Kanjera South may further attest to the adaptive flexibility of Oldowan hominins open environments.

 The influence of land-use on Oldowan production strategies

 The results of this study also suggest that patterns of land-use influence the technical decisions of Oldowan tool makers.
 At Kanjera South, exotic raw materials show a strong bias toward more reduced, complete bifacial and multifacial reduction strategies, as opposed to the more even representation of core reduction strategies among local materials.
 This suggests that the broader pattern of stone tool transport influenced the ways in which Oldowan hominins economized stone.
 The relatively long transport distance, in combination with the lower quality of material available near Kanjera South, may have incentivized the retention of exotic raw materials in areas where lithologies of such quality were less abundant.
 In this light, the high frequency of bifacial and multifacial reduction strategies and the higher cutting edge to mass ratios present in the exotic raw materials may reflect a general need to maximize the utility that could be extracted from these cores.
-The exploitation of multiple flake removal surfaces allows a core to remain active in a toolkit for a longer period of time.
+The exploitation of multiple flake removal surfaces allows a core to remain active in a toolkit for a longer period.

 In contrast, the predominantly unifacial and partial bifacial reduction strategies in combination with the significantly lower edge to mass ratio values may reflect a more expedient treatment of the lower quality local raw materials.
 However, it must also be noted that some of the technical variation within the local assemblage likely reflects the constraints imposed by the quality of the raw material.
 The predominance of irregular multi-facial strategies in the HLi is argued to be result of its chalky nature and block-like geometry (Braun et al., 2009a).
-Therefore, this corpus of information may indicate that Oldowan hominins where able to adopt different technical strategies in order to mitigate the changing qualities in available raw materials over large transport distances.
+Therefore, this corpus of information may indicate that Oldowan hominins where able to adopt different technical strategies to mitigate the changing qualities in available raw materials over large transport distances.
 This pattern of exploitation, in the context of the broader land-use strategy at Kanjera South, provides additional evidence for a high level of planning and foresight in Oldowan hominins.